organicmaps/organicmaps.github.io/content/faq/app/how-to-use-android-auto/index.md

 ---
 title: How to use Android Auto?
-description: "Frequently asked questions for Organic Maps application"
+description: Minimum requirements to run Organic Maps with Android Auto
+updated: "2024-06-20"

 taxonomies:
   faq: ["App"]